Eating animal foods can be regenerative – Part 1: Nutrition

 In addition to that, our bodies digestive capacities are often weakend by the pressure of our complex, modern lifestyles full of stress.
 Adrenal Fatigue Syndrome is a silent epidemic on the rise.
 Most people are not even aware that they suffer from it in its early stages.
 Still it affects your metabolism in a big way, especially your liver.
 A weak liver however won’t be able to convert beta carotene into real vitamin A, or ALA (the plant-based omega 3) into EPA and DHA (the usable forms of omega 3 found in animal foods).
 The deficiencies – and often sugar cravings – resulting from a strict vegan diet further deplete the cell’s nutrient reserves, aggravating the condition.
 This can be a slow process, advancing over many years or even decades, but at some point even a minor stressor can make your system crash.
 So you can see, that if I argue against veganism it is not because I hate vegans, but because I love them and care about them.

-Don’t get me wrong, I am not “anti-veganism” per se.
+Don’t get me wrong, I am not “anti-vegan” per se.
 I am a big promoter of biochemical individuality and there are certainly people for whom this kind of diet really works – just like there seem to be people who can live on air and sunshine alone.
 But in both cases, this is not the majority of people.
 There’s a reason why we humans have the anatomy of an omnivore – not a carnivore, but not a herbivore either.
 Yes, we can survive on almost any diet in the short run, incl. the so-called “Standard American Diet”, full of sugar, refined carbs, soft drinks and cheap meats, or a diet consisting only of rice in very poor countries, but surviving does not equal thriving nor keeping our ability to reproduce strong.
 At least not in the long run, generation after generation.
 In fact, there are no indigenous tribes that are 100% vegan, first of all probably because they are still so much in tune with nature, that the mere thought wouldn’t even occur to them, but if it had, they simply wouldn’t have made it.

 We have to be very clear about the fact that veganism the way it is practiced today is a modern experiment that is only possible because of the makeup and convenience of our food system and because of the availability of supplements.